 First posthumous retrospective covering six decades of Rauschenberg

-Tate Modern is holding the first posthumous retrospective of Robert Rauschenberg (October 22, 1925, Port Arthur, Texas, USA – May 12, 2008).
+The Museum of Modern Art, New York, is holding the first posthumous retrospective of Robert Rauschenberg (October 22, 1925, Port Arthur, Texas, USA – May 12, 2008).
 My first encounter with Rauschenberg was at the Centre Pompidou in 2006-07 in an exhibition focusing on the Combines.
 In the Combines (1954-61), Rauschenberg put together non-traditional materials and everyday objects with abstract painting, blurring the boundaries between painting and sculpture.
 More recently, Galerie Thaddaeus Ropac showed paintings from the Salvage series (1983-85), the artist’s last series on canvas.
 Today, Tate Modern celebrates a six-decade career that includes painting, sculpture, prints, photography and performance.